Skip to main content

 1. API Gateway LLMaaS

-• Load Balancing: Intelligent distribution across 12 GPU machines
+• Load Balancing : Intelligent distribution across 12 GPU machines

-• Monitoring: Real-time metrics and alerting
+• Monitoring : Real-time metrics and alerting

 2. Authentication Service

-• Secure API Tokens: Automatic rotation
+• Secure API Tokens : Automatic rotation

-• Access Control: Granular permissions per model
+• Access Control : Granular permissions per model

-• Audit Trails: Full access traceability
+• Audit trails : Complete access traceability

 🤖 Models and Tokens